Constipation

 Constipation is a bowel dysfunction that makes bowel movements infrequent or hard to pass.
 The stool is often hard and dry.
 Other symptoms may include abdominal pain, bloating, and feeling as if one has not completely passed the bowel movement.
 Complications from constipation may include hemorrhoids, anal fissure or fecal impaction.
 The normal frequency of bowel movements in adults is between three per day and three per week.
 Babies often have three to four bowel movements per day while young children typically have two to three per day.

 Constipation has many causes.
 Common causes include slow movement of stool within the colon, irritable bowel syndrome, and pelvic floor disorders.
 Underlying associated diseases include hypothyroidism, diabetes, Parkinson's disease, celiac disease, non-celiac gluten sensitivity, vitamin B_{12} deficiency, colon cancer, diverticulitis, and inflammatory bowel disease.
 Medications associated with constipation include opioids, certain antacids, calcium channel blockers, and anticholinergics.
-Of those taking opioids about 90% develop constipation.
+Of those taking opioids, about 90% develop constipation.
 Constipation is more concerning when there is weight loss or anemia, blood is present in the stool, there is a history of inflammatory bowel disease or colon cancer in a person's family, or it is of new onset in someone who is older.

 Treatment of constipation depends on the underlying cause and the duration that it has been present.
-Measures that may help include drinking enough fluids, eating more fiber, consumption of honey and exercise.
+Measures that may help include drinking enough fluids, eating more fiber, and exercise.
 If this is not effective, laxatives of the bulk-forming agent, osmotic agent, stool softener, or lubricant type may be recommended.
 Stimulant laxatives are generally reserved for when other types are not effective.
 Other treatments may include biofeedback or in rare cases surgery.

-In the general population rates of constipation are 2–30 percent.
-Among elderly people living in a care home the rate of constipation is 50–75 percent.
-People in the United States spend more than on medications for constipation a year.
+In the general population, rates of constipation are 2–30 percent.
+Among elderly people living in a care home, the rate of constipation is 50–75 percent.